Clavaria fragilis

 Clavaria fragilis, commonly known as fairy fingers, white worm coral, or white spindles, is a species of fungus in the family Clavariaceae.
 It is synonymous with Clavaria vermicularis.
 The fungus is the type species of the genus Clavaria and is a typical member of the clavarioid or club fungi.
 It produces tubular, unbranched, white basidiocarps (fruit bodies) that typically grow in clusters.
 The fruit bodies can reach dimensions of 15 cm tall by 0.5 cm thick.
+There are several similar coral-like fungi.

 Clavaria fragilis is a saprobic species, growing in woodland litter or in old, unimproved grassland.
 It is widespread throughout temperate regions in the Northern Hemisphere, but has also been reported from Australia and South Africa.
 The fungus is edible, but insubstantial and flavorless.
-There are several other small white coral-like fungi with which C. fragilis may be confused.

-History and taxonomy
+Taxonomy

 Clavaria fragilis was originally described from Denmark in 1790 by Danish naturalist and mycologist Theodor Holmskjold, and was sanctioned under this name by Elias Magnus Fries in his 1821 Systema Mycologicum.
 The Latin epithet fragilis refers to the brittle fruit bodies.
 The species was redescribed by Swedish mycologist Olof Swartz in 1811, using the name Clavaria vermicularis (the epithet meaning "wormlike").
 Though it is a later synonym—and thus obsolete according to the principle of priority—the latter name is still frequently used today.
 There are several other names considered to be synonymous with C. fragilis by the online taxonomical database MycoBank (see the taxobox).

 In North America, the fungus has colloquially been called "fairy fingers" or "white worm coral".
 In the UK its recommended English name is "white spindles".
 British naturalist Samuel Frederick Gray called it the "worm club-stool" in his 1821 A Natural Arrangement of British Plants.

 Description

-The fruit bodies of C. fragilis are irregularly tubular, smooth to furrowed, sometimes compressed, very fragile, white, up to 15 cm tall by 7 mm thick, and typically grow in dense clusters.
+The fruit bodies of are irregularly tubular, smooth to furrowed, sometimes compressed, very fragile, white, and up to 15 cm tall by 7 mm thick.
+They typically grow in dense clusters.
 The tip of the fruit body tapers to a point, and may yellow and curve with age.
 There is no distinct stalk, although it is evident as a short, semitransparent zone of tissue at the base of the club.
-Microscopically, the hyphae of the flesh are swollen up to 12 µm wide and lack clamp connections.
-The spores are smooth, colourless, ellipsoid to oblong, measuring 5–7 by 3–4 µm.
+Microscopically, the hyphae of the flesh are swollen up to 12 μm wide and lack clamp connections.
+The spores are smooth, colourless, ellipsoid to oblong, measuring 5–7 by 3–4 μm.
 The spores are white in deposit.
-The basidia (spore bearing cells) measure 40–50 by 6–8 µm, and lack clamps at their bases.
+The basidia (spore bearing cells) measure 40–50 by 6–8 μm, and lack clamps at their bases.